 It’s worth travelling as light as you can.
 Legoland’s hilly, and you don’t want to be dragging heavy bags or pushing baby buggies uphill.

 There are a few sit-down restaurants and several grab-and-go kiosks but none of them are cheap, and quality and speed are variable.

 I recommend avoiding the lunchtime peak altogether.
 If we don’t bring our own food, I typically buy lunch just before 12 when it’s still quiet.
-Alternatively, if you can wait until late afternoon, kids eat free from 4pm.
-(I’ve never come close to managing that.)

 If you do bring your own lunch, there aren’t many great spots to eat unless you’re happy to camp on the benches or astroturf surrounding the playground in Duplo Valley, where there’s not much shade.
 Your best bet is to head for the pirate show arena, but get there well before show times and if it’s a hot day go straight to the steps under the trees on the far side – pretty much everywhere else is in the full glare of the sun.